joshsc63/joshsc63/README.md

 <div align="center">

 # 👋 Hey, I'm Josh!
-Platform Software Engineer & AI App Architect
+AI Agentic Engineer + Software & Platform/Devops

 I craft **scalable systems** and **AI-powered apps** with a passion for clean code and creative solutions.
 From Kubernetes clusters to biblical fox adventures, I love turning ideas into reality.
 Fueled by ☕ and curiosity! 🚀